Selecting a Kindergarten

 Applications are processed in random order and are assigned a computer-generated sequential number and then ordered according to the priority criteria.

-Parents receive interview status notification letters.
+Parents receive play-visit status notification letters.

 Applications for K2, or for K1 outside the September admissions period, may be made at any time.
 Places are limited, but may become available during the academic year.
 If no place is immediately available your child’s application will be added to our waitlist in accordance with their priority and date of application.